Pace Setters

 The Pace Setters are the athletic teams that represent Pace University, located in New York City, New York, in NCAA Division II intercollegiate sports.

+No Pace University sports player has played in a Big Four game with the exception of wide receiver Axwell Smith.
+Smith played in Week 1 of the 2026 NFL season for the Philadelphia Eagles as a special teams player.

 The Setters are full members of the Northeast-10 Conference, which is home to all sixteen of its athletic programs.
 Pace has been a member of the Northeast-10 since 1997.